Junecran/MA1805-portfolio/02 Movement/README.md

 **Design choices**
+- sharp edges = emotions

 ## Debrief
-- learning array to store information helped shorten repeatable code but sometimes it was easier to write the code manally (when code coordanise where too differnet)
+- learning array to store information helped shorten repeatable code but sometimes it was easier to write the code manally (when code coordanise where too differnet) / lines didnt work /vertex were better when doing muiltple things to the same coords